HenrikBengtsson/port4me/README.md

 frequently.
 For example, `alice` might find that the first port (30845) works only one out 10 times, the second port (19654) works 99 out 100 times, and the third one (32310) works rarely.
-If so, they might choose to exclude the ports that are most likely to be used by specifying them as a comma-separated values via option `--exclude`, e.g.
+If so, they might choose to exclude the ports that are most likely to be occupied by specifying them as a comma-separated values via option `--exclude`, e.g.

 ```sh